Your dog’s diet and lifestyle will influence their livelihood. And I’ve always wondered…

 Dog are carnivores and evolved to consume a low-carbohydrate diet.
 But for the last century, the majority of dog owners have fed their dogs a high-carbohydrate, low-moisture diet, i.e. kibble.

-Also, they are cooked using completely different techniques than fresh foods that change nutrient levels, alter absorption of the food, or introduce contaminants of other possible allergens.
+Also, they are cooked using completely different techniques than fresh foods that change nutrient levels, alter the absorption of the food, or introduce contaminants of other possible allergens.

 However, if you decide to feed kibble to your Boston Terrier…